Volkswagen ID.3: Facelift

-On February 18, 2023, Volkswagen published a video teaser of the ID.3 facelift, with the official debut taking place on March 1.
+In March 2023, Volkswagen released the refreshed version of the ID.3.
+The facelift features a slightly redesigned front bumper and air intakes, as well as improved interior material quality.
+The ID.3 will be launched in Australasia alongside the ID.4, ID.5 and ID.
+Buzz in mid-2024.

 Specifications

 At launch, the European-market ID.3 was available with a choice of two models: "ID.3 Pro Performance" and "ID.3 Pro S".
 Both the Pro Performance and the Pro S shared the same APP 310 traction motor, which has an output of 150 kW and 310 Nm.
-The difference was in the storage capacity of the battery; the Pro Performance battery had a useful capacity of 58 kWh, while the Pro S battery was 77 kWh.
+The difference was in the storage capacity of the battery; the Pro Performance battery had a usable capacity of 58 kWh, while the Pro S battery was 77 kWh.
 A third model (tentatively named "ID.3 Pro") was planned to follow, with an output of 107 kW.
-An entry-level model was released as the "ID.3 Pure Performance" in April 2021.
-The Pure Performance was equipped with a smaller battery of 45 kWh and slightly upgraded output of 150.
+An entry-level model was released as the "ID.3 Pure Performance" in April 2021, which was equipped with a smaller battery of 45 kWh and slightly upgraded output of 150.
 PS.
-A high-performance variant of the ID.3 is under consideration, using battery technology derived from the ID.R project.
+A high-performance variant with the name ID.3 GTX and ID.3 GTX Performance have been announced to be released at the end of 2024, which will have an upgraded 79 kWh battery with an output of 201 kW and 240. kW, respectively.